IELTS Brighton: Everything You Need to Know

 Why choose Malvern House Brighton to successfully achieve your high IELTS certificate?

 We focus on each still individually as well as providing extensive exam practice and tuition focused on your language needs.
 By tailoring the preparation to your specific requirements, we can ensure you have the language and exam techniques to achieve success in the exam and therefore reaching your goals.
+We offer student hosting with local families.
+We offer IELTS evening courses as well as in the daytime.
+You can study full-time or part-time.

 There are undoubtedly exam features that a candidate needs to be aware of in order to successfully navigate and master the exam.
 In our IELTS classes we focus on specific exam strategies and techniques specific to each paper as well as skills that can be applied across the different skill areas.
 Amongst many other things we cover synonymy, reading skills of scanning and skimming, summarising, paraphrasing and developing spoken and written answers according to the General or Academic style of the exam you are taking